PayamAnari/instagram-clone/README.md

 - **Dashboard:** Change name, email, bio, password, and delete the account.
 - **Responsive Design:** Optimized for mobile, tablet, and large screens.
 - **Vue.js Components:** Utilizes Vue.js 3 and various plugins for enhanced frontend functionality.

 ---

-## Project Structure

-The project follows a structured directory hierarchy, with the main components organized as follows:

----